telehash/telehash.github.io/protocol.md

 For any hashname to send an open to another it must first have it's hashname, so there is a two step process starting with a peer request.
 Since new hashnames are discovered only from another (in the `see` values), they are tracked as a "via" so that they can be sent a peer request when a connection is being made to a hashname they sent.

 This also serves as a workaround if any NAT exists, so that the two hashnames can send a packet to each other to make sure the path between them is open, this is called "hole punching."
-A peer request requires a `"peer":[...]` where the value is an array of hashnames the sender is trying to reach.
-The recipient of the peer request must then send a connect (below) to each of the target hashnames (that it already must have an open line to).
+A peer request requires a `"peer":"851042800434dd49c45299c6c3fc69ab427ec49862739b6449e1fcd77b27d3a6"` where the value is the hashname the sender is trying to reach.
+The recipient of the peer request must then send a connect (below) to the target hashname (that it already must have an open line to).

+Peer requests may also carry an optional `"local":{"ip":"192.168.1.2","port":34567}` value to express any local network connectivity information if they are behind the same NAT device.

+These requests are always sent with a `"end":true` and not ack'd when processed.

 <a name="connect" />
 ### `"type":"connect"` - Connect to a hashname